VivCh14/VivCh14/README.md

 # Who am I ?

 Hi world!
+I am Vivek, a physicist with a Ph.D. in computational/numerical physics, specializing in applying advanced mathematical techniques to complex problems.
-I am Vivek, Data scientist and Analyst by profession and training currently working at Stockholm university.
-I am skilled at analytical and numerical modeling and love doing all sorts of fun things with data like hunting for facts and weaving a visual story out of it.
+I spend my days as a fullstack data scientist.
+I am skilled in analytical and numerical modeling and love doing all sorts of fun things with data like hunting for facts and weaving a visual story out of it.
 My recent favorite: [VisualCapitalist](https://www.visualcapitalist.com/), a great platform showcasing what's possible with data.